ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/installation/running-in-docker-container.markdown

 Except the RavenDB Studio that you can access from the browser, you can connect to RavenDB administration console with the `rvn` utility like so:

 {CODE-BLOCK:plain}
-> docker exec -it 4d63 /opt/RavenDB/Server/rvn admin-channel
+> docker exec -it CONTAINER_ID /opt/RavenDB/Server/rvn admin-channel
 Will try to connect to discovered Raven.Server process : 8...

        _____                       _____  ____